 1st European Mission Forum

-The 1st European Mission Forum on 25th of January will connect all EU Mission stakeholders and actor groups:
+The 1st European Mission Forum on 25th of January connected all EU Mission stakeholders and actor groups:

 - governmental actors

 - civil society

 The event offered participants an opportunity to learn about other EU-Mission actors from outside their usual networks.
 EMiF’s agenda focusses on the EU Missions transformative policy approach: it provides a platform for information and interactive exchange to help all stakeholders at European, national and regional level to support the successful implementation of the EU Missions:

 Wolfgang Polt, Director of POLICIES, the Institute for Economic, Social and Innovation Research Ltd. Economist, Innovation and Policy Researcher and Advisor.
 Lecturer on Industrial and Policy at the University of Business and Economics in Vienna.
 Coordinator of the TRAMI project supporting OECD and national governments in conceptualizing and implementing mission-orient.